doctorray117/minecraft-ondemand/README.md

 Click `Start streaming`.

+# Usage and Customization
+To use your new server, open Minecraft Multiplayer, add your new server, and join.
+It will fail at first but then everything comes online and you can join your new world!
+You may notice that you don't have many permissions or ability to customize a lot of things yet, so let's dig into how to edit the relevant files!

+## Option 1: Mount EFS Directly
+This option is the easiest for folks that are comfortable in the Linux command line, so I'm not going to step-by-step it.
+But basically, launch an AWS Linux v2 AMI in EC2 with bare-minimum specs, log into it, mount the EFS Access Point, and use your favorite command line text editor to change around server.properties, the ops.json, whitelists, whatever, and then re-launch your server with the new configuration.

+## Option 2: DataSync and S3
+Since EFS doesn't have a convenient way to access the files outside of mounting a share to something within the VPC, we can utilize AWS DataSync to copy files in and out to a more convenient location.
+These instructions will use S3 as there are countless S3 clients out there you can manage files, including the AWS Console itself.

+### Step 1: Create an S3 bucket
+Open the S3 console and create a bucket.
+It must have a unique name (across ALL s3 buckets).  `yourdomainname-files` works pretty well.
+Place it in the same region as your EFS share.
+I always like to enable Bucket Versioning, in case you need to reference old files or restore to a different version.
+Also enable Server Side Encryption (why isn't this on by default?).

+### Step 2: Create an EFS -> S3 DataSync Task
+Open the DataSync console and click `Create task`.

+For `Source location options`, select `Create new location` with these options:
+- Location type : `Amazon EFS file system`
+- Region : The region your EFS is in
+- EFS File System : The file system you created earlier (this is the file system itself not the access point)
+- Mount path : `/minecraft` or wherever your Access Point is pointed to

+Click `Next`.
+For `Destination location options` select `Create new location` with these options:
+- Location type : `Amazon S3`
+- Region : The region your bucket was created in
+- S3 bucket : The bucket you created earlier
+- S3 storage class : `Standard` is fine, these are really small files.
+- Folder : `/minecraft`
+- IAM Role : Click `Autogenerate` and it will fill this in for you.

+Click `Next`.
+For `Task Name` consider something like `minecraft-efs-to-s3`.
+For the rest of the options, use these:
+- Task execution configuration : Use all defaults
+- Data transfer configuration
+  - Data to scan : Entire source location
+  - Transfer mode : Transfer only data that has changed
+  - Keep deleted files / Overwrite files : Keep enabled as default
+  - Excludes : add three excludes:
+    - `*.jar` (this prevents copying the minecraft server binary
+    - `/world` (we definitely don't want to overwrite your world...)
+    - `/logs` (we can go to cloudwatch to look at these anytime)
+- Schedule : not scheduled, we'll run it on demand
+- Task logging
+  - Log level : Do not send logs to CloudWatch

+Click `Next` and `Create task`.

+### Step 3: Create an S3 -> EFS DataSync Task
+Open the DataSync console and click `Create task`.

+For `Source location options`, select `Choose an existing location` with these options:
+- Region : The region your S3 bucket is in
+- Existing locations : The S3 location you created in the previous step

+Click `Next`.
+For `Destination location options` select `Choose an existing location` with these options:
+- Region : The region your EFS is in
+- Existing locations: The EFS location you created in the previous step

+Click `Next`.
+For `Task Name` consider something like `minecraft-s3-to-efs`.
+For the rest of the options, use these:
+- Task execution configuration : Use all defaults
+- Data transfer configuration
+  - Data to scan : Entire source location
+  - Transfer mode : Transfer only data that has changed
+  - Keep deleted files / Overwrite files : Keep enabled as default
+  - Excludes : None necessary this time around
+- Schedule : not scheduled, we'll run it on demand
+- Task logging
+  - Log level : Do not send logs to CloudWatch

+Click `Next` and `Create task`.

+### Usage and file editing
+After you've launched the minecraft server successfully once, it will create files in EFS such as `server.properties`, `ops.json`, `whitelist.json` among others.
+From the DataSync console, you can launch the `minecraft-efs-to-s3` task, which will copy these files from the EFS share to your S3 bucket.
+Then you can download these files from S3 (using the console or something like [S3 Browser]), edit them on your computer, then use the same client to upload the files back to S3.
+Afterward, open DataSync and launch the `minecraft-s3-to-efs` task to copy the updated files back to your EFS share.
+Then when you launch the server again, it will see and use the new files.

+Best practice would be, any time you want to make a change to always copy the latest files from EFS to S3 first while your server is off before editing them and copying them back.
+Otherwise you may unintentionally regress some settings.

 # Testing and Troubleshooting
 The easiest way to trigger your process is to perform a dns lookup, which you can simply do by trying to visit your server name in a web browser.
 It will fail (duh) but it will also trigger your server to start up.